TheRealDax/multi-api/README.md

   Result = "test"
 ```
-## Removelast
-`Removes the last part of a string and returns the rest`
+## Removelast - Removes the last part of a string and returns the rest
 ```
   POST /removelast
 ```